ceiphr/sn-yaru-theme/README.md

 2. In extensions, click import, paste `???` and hit `ENTER`.

-3. Click "Install," then activate the *Overcast* theme.
+3. Click "Install," then activate the *Yaru* theme.

 <!-- ## Preview